David DeJulius: Freshman season

 The 2017–18 Michigan team was the national runner-up in the 2018 NCAA Division I men's basketball tournament.
 The 2018–19 team was expected to be ranked by ESPN (17) and CBS Sports (21).
 Of the incoming class, Brazdeikis had the highest expectations from Yahoo!
 Sports and ESPN.
 USA Today expected Johns to be the brightest newcomer.
 DeJulius played 25 games as a freshman for the 2018–19 Wolverines.
-The head coach of the team was John Beilein and by the end of the season DeJulius was behind Zavier Simpson and his backup Eli Brooks on the depth chart.
-The team lost the last game of the regular season to Loyer's Michigan State Spartans finishing one game behind the Spartans and Purdue for the Big Ten regular season championship.
+By the end of the season, DeJulius was behind Zavier Simpson and his backup Eli Brooks on the depth chart for head coach John Beilein.
+The team lost the last game of the regular season to Loyer's Michigan State Spartans, finishing one game behind the Spartans and Purdue for the Big Ten regular season championship.
 The team was unable to defend its Big Ten Tournament championship in the championship game of the 2019 Big Ten men's basketball tournament against Michigan State, who swept three rivalry games from Michigan that season.
 The Wolverines finished the season with a 30–7 record, for its second consecutive 30-win season, losing in the Sweet Sixteen round of the 2019 NCAA tournament to (#9/#10) Texas Tech.

 Sophomore season

-On May 22, 2019, Juwan Howard was named the head coach of the Michigan Wolverines men's basketball team, signing a five-year contract.
+On May 22, 2019, Juwan Howard signed a five-year contract as the head coach of the Michigan Wolverines men's basketball team.
 Brazdeikis, Charles Matthews and Jordan Poole declared for the 2019 NBA draft.
-As a sophomore for the 2019–20 Michigan Wolverines with starting guards Simpson and Brooks as well as Franz Wagner, DeJulius came off the bench as the sixth man averaging 7.0 points, 2.4 rebounds and 1.5 assists in 20.9 minutes.
+During the Michigan Wolverines' 2019–20 season, DeJulius played as a sophomore alongside starting guards Simpson and Brooks as well as Franz Wagner.
+Serving in a sixth man role, he averaged 7.0 points, 2.4 rebounds, and 1.5 assists in 20.9 minutes per game coming off the bench.

-On November 15, Michigan defeated Elon 70–50 DeJulius added 10 points and eight assists, both then career-highs.
-On November 27, Michigan defeated Iowa State 83–76 in the quarterfinals of the Battle 4 Atlantis tournament.DeJulius added a career-high 14 points.
+On November 15, Michigan defeated Elon 70–50 DeJulius added 10 points and eight assists, which were both career highs at the time.
+On November 27, Michigan defeated Iowa State 83–76 in the quarterfinals of the Battle 4 Atlantis tournament.
+DeJulius added a career-high 14 points.
 On January 28, with Simpson suspended and Isaiah Livers sidelined, DeJulius started against Nebraska and played 34 minutes.
 On March 8, Michigan lost to (#9/#9) Maryland 70–83 in their final game of the regular season.
 Michigan was led by DeJulius with a career-high 20 points.
 Michigan was scheduled to play Rutgers in the Big Ten tournament on March 12.
 However, the tournament and the remainder of the college basketball season was cancelled due to the coronavirus pandemic.